Update: January 01, 2024

 Wyndham – Carseland – Provincial Park

 The Johnson Island boat ramp can be access directly south of the town of Carseland.
-Johnson Island is a part of the Wyndham – Carsland Provincial Park system and therefore comes under their policy guideline.
-Toilets, garbage containment and a large parking lot is available.
+Johnson Island is a part of the Wyndham – Carseland Provincial Park system and therefore comes under their policy guideline.
+Toilets, garbage containment and a large parking lot are available.
 Designated camping is available below the Bow River Irrigation District dam that can be accessed from Highway #24.
 Paddlers can portage around the weir, but for the drift boat user, Johnson Island is the final destination.
+The boat ramp was upgraded in the fall of 2023.
+A further site assessment will take place in 2024 that will guide developments over the next 5 years.